galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/running-test-modes.md

 ![running in local mode:](running-local.svg)

-You can run a test in this mode by using the following command:
+You can run a test in this mode by using the following <a href="https://github.com/galasa-dev/cli/blob/main/docs/generated/galasactl.md" target="_blank"> Galasa CLI</a> command:

 ```
-galasactl runs submit --local … <more options are needed>
+galasactl runs submit local
 ```

 or by using the Eclipse plugin, in which case the test is hosted within the Eclipse JVM.